 If only sweat would smell as good as flowers and nature, which I posted below in the picture, that would be great.
 Reality is that sweat stinks and nobody loves to be around people that smell sweaty.

 You’re not alone in dealing with sweat-related problems.
 I have been managing and dealing with hyperhidrosis for over 2 decades now so I do know how hard it is.
 Read my story here.

-When I forget to put my deodorant on, or when the deodorant is not very effective, I look for chance to change or quickly take a shower.
-Your confidence is greatly affected by your sweating and the odors that come with it.
+When I forget to put my deodorant on, or when the deodorant is not very effective, I look for a chance to change or quickly take a shower.
+Our confidence is greatly affected by sweating and the odors that come with it.

-However, you might think that it is the sweat that smells so bad when it is not the sweat that stinks.
+You might think that it is the sweat that smells so bad, however, it is not the sweat that stinks.
 Did you know that?
 If not, you are about to find out the truth behind armpit odor.

 As I said, there are millions of sweat glands all over our body that work for our health.
 However, these sweat glands are not all the same.
 We have 2 types of sweat glands which both have a completely different function.